Patotricks15/Generative-AI-projects/timeline_generator/README.md

-# Python Code for Extracting Key Historic Developments from Text
+# Text Extraction and Key Development Identification from Historical Documents

 ## Objective

-The objective of this code is to extract key historic developments from a given text related to a specific topic.
+The objective of this code is to extract key historical developments from a given historical document related to a specific topic.
+The code uses language processing and machine learning techniques to identify and extract important historical information from the text.

 ## Summary of the Objective:

-- Extract important historic developments from the provided text.
+- Extract key historical developments from the provided historical document.
-- Organize the extracted developments based on their year or century.
+- Use language processing and machine learning to identify and extract important historical information.

 # Flowchart
 ```mermaid